IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/13_Virtualization/00_igGrid_Virtualization_Overview.md

 ### <a id="continuous"></a> Continuous Row Virtualization

-Continuous Virtualization uses a pre-defined number of rows.
+Continuous Virtualization uses a pre-defined number of rows so that there might be rows that are rendered in the DOM but not visible in the viewport.
 As the user scrolls vertically the Virtualization determines whether the currently rendered rows are sufficient to display the next/previous chunk of records.
 If not, the current chunk of rows is being disposed and the required chunk of records is loaded.
-Thus, having 1000 data rows will be displayed by only say 30 as opposed to 1000 row tables which significantly loads the DOM structure.

-Continuous Virtualization supports variable row height.
-To determine which rows should be displayed after a scroll takes place, the virtualization calculates the average row height.
+To determine which rows should be displayed after a scroll takes place, the Virtualization calculates the average row height.
 However, this average row height is just an approximate estimation, because its calculation based on the currently rendered rows and not on all available rows.
 From here, each time when it is being scrolled, the rows about to be displayed are estimated.
 This might lead to incorrect scroller position when the scroller is at the top/end positions.
 The Virtualization checks for such situations after each scroll and corrects scroller’s position if necessary.

+Compared to Fixed Row Virtualization Continuous Row Virtualization has greater grid feature integration support, it's easier to configure and better handles variable row height.

 Checkout the [Feature Compatibility Matrix (igGrid)](Feature-Compatibility-Matrix(igGrid).html) for the list of the grid features that work in combination with Continuous Row Virtualization.